 - Add the yellow rice on top of the white and serve!

 Adding Turmeric to Basmati Rice

-If you don’t want the strong scent of saffron, then turmeric makes a great – and cheaper – alternative.
-Its also renowned for its also known for its rich antioxidant properties.
+If you don’t want the strong scent of saffron, then turmeric makes a great – and cheaper alternative.
+It’s also renowned for its rich antioxidant properties.

 You can do the same procedure as the saffron, except replace it with turmeric.

 - You can use an eighth teaspoon of turmeric and a tablespoon of water.

 - Mix 1/4 cup of cooked basmati rice into your mixture.

 - Add it back to the white rice and serve

 Or, Add Herbs & Spices